Makster04/All_Data_Engineering/(KEY)KClustering.md

 ---
 ## What is Clustering?
+**Cluster:** A group of similar data points based on certain features.

+**K**: Number of groups specified in clustering algorithms.

-**Clustering techniques** are among the most popular unsupervised machine learning algorithms.
+**Clustering Techniques** are among the most popular unsupervised machine learning algorithms.
 The main idea behind clustering is that you want to group objects into similar classes, in a way that:
 - intra-class similarity is high (similarity amongst members of the same group is high) *(Example: Similarity between two players from the same team.)*
 - inter-class similarity is low (similarity of different groups is low) *(Example: Differences between players from different teams.)*